 - We do not explore abnormalities

-- We do not determine the sex of the baby
+- We do not determine the gender of the baby

 After filling out your paperwork, you will meet with a trained client advocate.
-Your advocate will address questions you may have, orient you to the ultrasound, and discuss other services available at our clinic.
+Your advocate will address questions you may have and discuss other services available at our clinic.

 Diagnostic obstetrical ultrasound is generally considered safe for you and your developing baby.
 The images are produced by sound waves and echoes.
 There is no radiation exposure.

-There is a possibility that the baby’s heartbeat may be undectible or missed for a number of reasons:
+There is a possibility that the baby’s heartbeat may be undetectable or missed for a number of reasons:

-- your baby is growing outside of your uterus
+- the baby is growing outside of your uterus

 - the pregnancy may not be as far along as you thought based on your last period